Summer Research Fellowship

 Columbia, midway between St. Louis and Kansas City, is a growing community with a population of more than 108,000.
 Columbia offers most of the benefits of large cities (restaurants, museums, theaters, music, and a variety of religious institutions) and yet maintains the atmosphere and convenience of a diverse college town.
 There are numerous trails for walking, running, and biking, and a variety of city and state parks nearby.

 The School of Medicine Summer Fellowship Program is coordinated by the Research Council and the research deans of the University of Missouri School of Medicine.
 Fellowships are subject to the availability of funds and are awarded following review by the research deans and Research Council.
 Previous research experience is not required.
 Students who are currently first-year medical students are encouraged to apply.

 A list of faculty members who have submitted projects is available on the MU School of Medicine website.
 Interested students should contact the faculty members directly in order to discuss in detail the specifics of the project, their particular qualifications and any specific arrangements regarding the scheduling of the project.
 If the student and sponsor agree that participation in the project would be mutually beneficial, an application for a School of Medicine Summer Fellowship should be jointly completed by the student and the sponsor.
 It is suggested that discussions with prospective sponsors and submission of applications take place as promptly as possible.

 Complete, print and submit the application as soon as possible, but no later than Jan.
-30, 2016, to: Kristen Bailey in the Office of Medical Education, MA213.
+30, 2016, to: Christy Old in the Office of Medical Education, MA213.
 A cover sheet must accompany each application.
 (Even if you apply for more than one summer fellowship, include only one cover sheet ranking all applicable programs.)
 Questions can be directed to Debbie Taylor at email@example.com, (573) 884-0042.